Quiver representations over a quasi-Frobenius ring and Gorenstein-projective modules: Model structures on quiver representations over a quasi-Frobenius ring

 \begin{definition} Let $R$ be a ring.
-The $stable$ $category$ of $R$-modules is the category $\Smod(R)$ whose objects are left $R$-modules and whose morphisms are stable equivalence classes of morphisms in $\Mod(R)$.
-We shall call a morphism in $\Mod(R)$ a $stable$ $equivalence$ if its class represents an isomorphism in $\Smod(R)$. \end{definition}
+The \emph{stable category} of $R$-modules is the category $\Smod(R)$ whose objects are left $R$-modules and whose morphisms are stable equivalence classes of morphisms in $\Mod(R)$.
+We shall call a morphism in $\Mod(R)$ a \emph{stable equivalence} if its class represents an isomorphism in $\Smod(R)$. \end{definition}